 Welcome to PaintED Chattanooga!

-During this session, participants will identify unhealthy patterns and relationships with food and learn how to better meet those needs.
-This session will include drawing, watercolor and beading.
+During this session, participants will identity unhealthy patterns and relationships with food and learn how to better meet those needs.
+Participants will use art and art making in this process including drawing, watercolor and beading.

 1322 Dodds Avenue

 Please call our office (615) 831-9838 or email@example.com

 Jas Milam, MAAT, is a working artist and a professional art therapist.
 She sees individuals and couples at her DAILY PRACTICE studio and offers group therapy for adults at the Center for Mindful Living, local treatment centers and outpatient clinics.
 Her work with children, teens and adults is informed by years of art making, deep Jungian roots, a masters degree in art and art therapy and 25+ years of personal recovery.
 Jas believes in the healing inherent in the creative process and makes art that draws on both religious and secular imagery.
 Currently she is making “Chapels” – large abstract paintings designed to create and hold sacred space.